 Some buyers may discuss alternative ways of disposing the properties tailored to your situation.

-These are quite wide topics, more commonly used in commercial property transactions, but can work if your mortgage debt is particularly high or you are in negative equity.
+Options are more commonly used in commercial property transactions but can work if your mortgage debt is particularly high or you are in negative equity.

-There may also be tax benefits to doing this and you can still let go of your responsibilities with the properties.
+One of the key benefits is that you’re likely to get better prices.
+There may also be tax benefits and you can still let go of your responsibilities with the properties.

 Nonetheless, it’s crucial that you seek good legal and financial/accountancy advice before proceeding.